caos30/srr_timer/README.md

 == 2.2 [???]

  - moved the sqlite database to the folder /data for make easier the updating of the app without affect the 'local data'
+ - added the number of version at the 'settings' dialog, which it's stored at /version.txt file by developers

 More details at: https://github.com/caos30/srr_timer/commits/master